bhch/django-jsonform/docs/schema.rst

 Types
 -----

-Currently, only these six types are supported:
+Currently, only these seven types are supported:

 .. contents::
     :depth: 1